 Die for Metal Again Review

 Last year, a fast-paced musically-themed game called Die for Metal was conjured into the world by a Norwegian musician/graphic designer/developer known as SinSquid Games.
-SinSquid put all of his diverse talents into crafting this handsomely realized platformer, which stars a bug-eyed berserker racing through a Nordic hellscape to earn his place in an epic metal band called Gory Wardeath.
-This year witnesses the bloody birth of a sequel, Die For Metal Again, with a new headbanging avatar, 45 new levels of play, 16 new unlockable tracks of original music, and of course, newer and gnarlier ways to die for metal.
+SinSquid put all of his diverse talents into crafting this handsomely realized platformer.
+The title follows a bug-eyed berserker racing through a Nordic hellscape to earn his place in an epic metal band called Gory Wardeath.
+This year witnesses the bloody birth of a sequel.
+Die For Metal Again has risen with a new headbanging avatar.
+Additionally Again features 45 new levels of play, 16 new unlockable tracks of original music, and of course, newer and gnarlier ways to die for metal.

 This sequel’s format is essentially the same as the original, with a few welcome embellishments.
-This is good news if you are a fan (and you should be) of Die for Metal’s panic-inducing obstacle courses, which demand brains, nerves and guts in equal measure.
+This is good news if you are a fan of Die for Metal’s panic-inducing obstacle courses.
+Gauntlets that demand brains, nerves and guts in equal measure.
 The controls – left-right buttons discretely tucked into the lower left side of the screen and a jump button on the right – are exquisitely responsive, allowing for a high degree of acuity in spite of your character’s extreme speed.
-Double tapping the jump button allows you to bounce between walls to ascend to the upper reaches, leap over gaping pit traps, and snake through especially tricky arrangements of land mines.
-Each level is too short to justify save points, with only 2-3 major obstacles to traverse, but the learning curve can be steep and the difficulty extraordinary.
-An isolated complaint is that it can be hard to tell exactly how close you can inch up to, say, a wall of spikes for it to kill you, but this subtle proximity issue does not make the game prohibitively hard.
+Double tapping the jump button allows you to a bevvy of moves.
+You can bounce between walls to ascend to the upper reaches.
+You can make Rob leap over gaping pit traps, and snake through especially tricky arrangements of land mines.
+Each level is too short to justify save points.
+Each level offers only 2-3 major obstacles to traverse.
+However, the learning curve remains steep and the difficulty extraordinary.
+An isolated complaint is that it can be hard to tell exactly how close you can inch up to, say, a wall of spikes for it to kill you.
+This is a subtle proximity issue, however, and does not make the game prohibitively hard.

-The 45 levels are divided between 3 worlds — the desolate North Domain, the gore-drenched Guts and Hell, and battlefield of War Ensemble — and each world concludes with a boss fight.
+The 45 levels are divided between 3 worlds.
+The desolate North Domain, the gore-drenched Guts and Hell, and battlefield of War Ensemble each conclude with a boss fight.
 These battles represent some of DFMA’s major improvements.
-Die for Metal offered only obstacles and no minor enemies, and its boss fights involved outsmarting or simply outliving a self-sabotaging monster.
-Die for Metal Again ups the ante by putting legions of the undead and “enemies of metal” (roving nuns and armed police) in your path; the bosses themselves are a zombified metalhead, a pig-faced cop, and a marauding army tank.
-The ax, which in Die for Metal was a cumbersome and temporary tool for breaking down barriers, is now a weapon with which you can run, jump, and waste enemies.
-You opponents won’t enter a melee with you, but if you run into one of them, you’ll explode in a darkly hilarious shower of bloody body parts.
+Die for Metal offered only obstacles and no minor enemies.
+Its boss fights involved outsmarting or simply outliving a self-sabotaging monster.
+Die for Metal Again ups the ante by putting legions of the undead and “enemies of metal” (roving nuns and armed police) in your path.
+The bosses themselves are a zombified metalhead, a pig-faced cop, and a marauding army tank.
+The ax, which in Die for Metal was a cumbersome and temporary tool for breaking down barriers, is now a weapon.
+You opponents won’t enter a melee with you.
+If you run into one of them, however, you’ll explode in a darkly hilarious shower of bloody body parts.

-In spite of this new action element, you will still spend most of your time trying to avoid death traps, but you can also chase off ravens and collect bonus skulls along the way.
+In spite of this new action element, you will still spend most of your time trying to avoid death traps.
+You can also chase off ravens and collect bonus skulls along the way.
 Unfortunately, Die for Metal Again carries over DFM’s unclear scoring system.
-At the end of each board you’re shown a numerical score, plus 1-3 golden pentagrams depending on your performance, but it’s hard to tell why you might only get one pentagram in a level with no deaths and all bonus items collected, but 2 or 3 when you’ve died more but perhaps played through faster.
+At the end of each board you’re shown a numerical score, plus 1-3 golden pentagrams depending on your performance.
+It’s hard to tell, however, why you might only get one pentagram in a level with no deaths and all bonus items collected.
+You get only 2 or 3 when you’ve died more but perhaps played through faster.
 As if in comedic apology for this opaque grading method, the game triumphantly announces at the end of each world, instead of your achievements, how many times you’ve died for metal.

 Die for Metal, by the way, takes its name from a song by Manowar; this insidery homage is the first sign that metal music is not an arbitrarily selected motif.
 The soundtrack lets you know that metal is no joke to SinSquid, in spite of the game’s satirical vibe.
 SinSquid has included an LP’s-worth of original music as part of this app, composed and performed by the developer along with bands Novembers Doom and These Are They.
 Songs run the genre gamut from blistering thrash metal to sludgy doom metal, and each tight, precise composition perfectly compliments the pace of the game; you can also play them as a full album.